Lachee/discord-rpc-csharp/README.md

 **DiscordRPC Library**

-You can build the solution easily in Visual Studio, its a simple matter of right clicking the project and hitting build.
-However if you wish to build via command line, you can do so with the PowerShell build script:
+You can build the solution easily in Visual Studio, it's a simple matter of right clicking the project and hitting build.
+However, if you wish to build via command line, you can do so with the PowerShell build script:
 ```
 .\build.ps1 -target Default -ScriptArgs '-buildType="Release"'
 ```